Double Dynamite: Plot

-As it turns out, the bank's auditors have discovered there is $75,000 missing.
-Fearing he will be suspected of the crime, Johnny enlists Emile's help in hiding the money.
-When he tells Mibs about his windfall, she does not believe his story either.
-She is alone in Johnny's apartment when $20,000, the remainder of what Harris owes Johnny, is tossed through the door.
-Still believing that Johnny stole the money, she goes to see Bob Pulsifer, Jr., the lazy, lecherous son of the bank's founder, and offers it to him on condition that he not inform the police about Johnny, but he telephones them anyway.
+The bank's auditors have discovered $75,000 missing.
+Fearing that he will be suspected of the crime, Johnny enlists Emile's help in hiding the money.
+Mibs does not believe Johnny's story.
+She is alone in his apartment when $20,000, the remainder of what Harris owes Johnny, is tossed through the door.
+Still believing that Johnny stole the money, she seeks Bob Pulsifer Jr., the lazy, lecherous son of the bank's founder, and offers it to him only if Bob will not inform the police about Johnny.
+However, he phones the police.

-Emile poses as a millionaire and re-deposits the remaining funds in Johnny's bank, on the strategy that it will be the last place the police will look.
+Emile poses as a millionaire and redeposits the remaining funds in Johnny's bank, hoping that it will be the last place where the police will look.
 This attracts the attention of R.B.
-Pulisfer, the reclusive head of the Board of Directors, who insists on meeting Emile, hoping for a donation to his charity.
-Emile checks into an exclusive hotel and keeps up the millionaire pose, with Johnny's money.
-R.B. finds Emile refreshing, and their friendship helps to clear Johnny in the end.
+Pulisfer, the reclusive head of the board of directors, who insists on meeting Emile, hoping for a donation to his charity.
+Emile registers at an exclusive hotel and maintains the millionaire ruse with Johnny's money.
+R.B. finds Emile refreshing, and their friendship helps to clear Johnny.

 Mibs insists on driving Johnny to Mexico, but they are caught.
-Much to the couple's surprise, the police know that Johnny won the money; instead, they arrest Mibs, as the auditors tracked the $75,000 to her.
-However, Johnny discovers by accident that Mibs's adding machine is malfunctioning: according to it, 2+2=5 and 3+3=7.
-Afterward, Mibs tells a man she thinks is a "reporter" about all the expensive gifts Johnny has given her, only to learn that the man actually works for the IRS.
+They are surprised that the police know that Johnny had won the money.
+The police instead arrest Mibs, as the auditors have tracked the missing $75,000 to her.
+However, Johnny accidentally discovers by that Mibs' adding machine is malfunctioning.
+Mibs tells a man whom she thinks is a reporter about all of the expensive gifts that Johnny has given her, only to learn that the man actually works for the IRS.

-Johnny's boss McKissack has been fired for falsely accusing Johnny and Mildred, and ends up taking over Emile's waiter job.
+Johnny's boss McKissack has been fired for falsely accusing Johnny and Mildred and takes Emile's waiter job.